naveed125/geo-distance/README.md

 Geo Distance
 ============

 Calculate distance between two points on earth using longitude and longitude.
+Can be used to find out the closest metro area based on distance.

 Example:
 --------

 <pre>
-require_once('geo-distance.php');

 // 1 Market St. San Francisco, California, USA
 $start = array (